Roryrai/RaceManager/README.md

 # RaceManager
 Python tool to help manage Ori and the Blind Forest tournament qualifier races by interfacing with Google Sheets.

+# Requires Python 3
+Python 2 and Python 3 have different console input functions and this was written on Python 3.

 # Setup
 Download the files race.py and config.json into the same directory.
 For testing, please use the google sheets in the following locations: